Puerto Rico FC

-Puerto Rico FC was a professional football club based in Bayamón, Puerto Rico.
+Puerto Rico FC was a professional soccer club based in Bayamón, Puerto Rico.
 Founded in 2015, the team played in the North American Soccer League (NASL), the second tier of the American soccer pyramid.
 The team debuted in the 2016 fall season.
 The team played its home games at the Juan Ramón Loubriel Stadium until the stadium was severely damaged by Hurricane Maria in September 2017.
 The team last played during the 2017 NASL season.

 History

-In June 2015, National Basketball Association (NBA) star Carmelo Anthony announced that he is bringing football back to Puerto Rico with a new North American Soccer League expansion franchise.
+In June 2015, National Basketball Association (NBA) star Carmelo Anthony announced that he would be bringing soccer back to Puerto Rico with a new North American Soccer League expansion franchise.
 The announcement took place in Bayamon, Puerto Rico; the future home base of Puerto Rico FC, scheduled to begin its first season at Juan Ramon Loubriel Stadium in the 2016 fall season.

 2016 season

 On August 14, 2015, Adrian Whitbread was announced as the club's inaugural coach, with Thomas Payne being appointed as president on November 10, 2015.